NordSecurity/libtelio/clis/nordvpnlite/README.md

 And following cli commands:

-* `teliod get-status` - returns the status of teliod and VPN connection
+* `nordvpnlite get-status` - returns the status of nordvpnlite and the VPN connection
-* `teliod is-alive` - query if the daemon is running
+* `nordvpnlite is-alive` - query if the daemon is running
-* `teliod quit-daemon` - stop daemon execution
+* `nordvpnlite quit-daemon` - stop daemon execution